qzan9/jni-ubmk/README.md

 code -- the code executed most frequently. by deferring compilation, the compiler has access to profiling data, which can be used to improve optimization decisions.

-to make things more complicated, HotSpot comes with two compilers:

-* the client compiler: optimized to reduce application startup time and memory footprint, employing fewer complex optimizations than the server compiler, and accordingly requiring less time for compilation.

-* the server compiler: optimized to maximize peak operating speed, and is intended for long-running server applications; the server compiler can perform an impressive variety of optimizations.

-the default is to use the client compiler.
-JVM developers often refer to the compilers by the names `C1` (compiler 1, client compiler) and `C2` (compiler 2, server compiler).

-the primary difference between the two compilers is their aggressiveness in compiling code. the client compiler begins compiling sooner than the server compiler does. this means that during the beginning of code execution, the client compiler will be faster, because it will have compiled correspondingly more code than the server compiler.

-the engineering trade-off here is the knowledge the server compiler gains while it waits: that knowledge allows the server compiler to make better optimizations in the compiled code.

-in Java 7, to use tiered compilation, specify the server compiler with `-server` and include the flag `-XX:+TieredCompilation`.

 ## Continuous recompilation ##